inet-framework/inet/showcases/tsn/framepreemption/doc/index.rst

    :end-at: DropTailQueue
    :language: ini

-There is no priority queue in this configuration, the two MAC submodules both have their own queues.
+There is no priority queue in this configuration.
+The two MAC submodules both have their own queues.
-We also limit the queue length to 4, and configure the queue type to be :ned:`DropTailQueue`.
+We also limit the queue length to 4 and configure the queue type to be :ned:`DropTailQueue`.

 .. note:: We could also have just one shared priority queue in the EthernetPreemptableMac module, but this is not covered here.

-We use the following traffic for the ``RealisticFifoQueueing``, ``RealisticPriorityQueueing`` and ``RealisticFramePreemption`` configurations:
+We use the following traffic for the ``RealisticFifoQueueing``, ``RealisticPriorityQueueing``, and ``RealisticFramePreemption`` configurations:

 .. literalinclude:: ../omnetpp.ini